newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ![_config.yml]({{ site.baseurl }}/images/keykoolol/zoom_ent.png)
 {: refdef}

 `rodata`'s entropy seems to be around 0.894; this is far not enough to qualify as random data.
 Though you probably already noticed that, in the sample, there were distingushable patterns.
-The `NULL` byte is very recuring, also the pattern `0006` appears four times, and `0c00` appears twice.
+The `NULL` byte is very recurring, also the pattern `0006` appears four times, and `0c00` appears twice.

 For instance, this is what the entropy of random data should look like: